Drone Killers – UAV Detect and Disable/Destroy Systems

 Source – Blighter Surveillance Systems

 Then there is an option of taking a shotgun and shooting down an unwanted drone flying overhead.
-Not recommended as this could, however, lead to legal trouble as the man who was arrested for doing just such an action.
+Not recommended as this could, however, lead to legal trouble as the man who was arrested for taking just such action.